 Aysha Abdulla Mutaywea

-Prior to joining Mena Chambers as the Resident Partner in the Bahrain office, she worked at the Bahrain Chamber for Dispute Resolution (BCDR) for six years.
-She served as the Acting Senior Case Manager and tribunal secretary to appellate court and cassation court judges and international arbitrators at the BCDR.
-She oversaw and administered over a hundred cases as part of the case management team at BCDR and has dealt with various commercial disputes including banking, finance, insurance, corporate governance, Islamic finance, real estate and construction disputes.
-Ms. Mutaywea also worked as a case manager at International Centre for Dispute Resolution in New York U.S.A where she administered arbitration cases under UNCITRAL and ICDR Rules.
+Prior to joining Mena Chambers, she worked at the Bahrain Chamber for Dispute Resolution (BCDR) and for six years served as case manager and tribunal secretary to judges and arbitrators in litigation and arbitration cases.
+She oversaw and administered cases as part of the case management team at BCDR and has extensive knowledge in various construction, commercial and banking disputes.